jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-5-0.md

 This cycle, our server team ported the code over to .NET Core 3.1.
 This move makes new features available to our developers, including support for ARM64 for Linux, compatibility with TLS v1.3 and better garbage collection on Docker, allowing for better memory usage when running in a container.

-A lot of code cleanup and refactoring was done, fixing a few issues and bringing some speed improvements.
+A lot of code cleanup and refactoring was done, fixing a number issues and bringing some speed improvements.
 Among these, the following table, while a little technical, shows the impressive speed improvement between the previous implementation of our hex decoder and the one shipped in Jellyfin 10.5.0.

 <table style="width:100%">
 <thead>